Jothu16/CSE120-Team302/README.md

 This project was completed for Winston Cone Optics in the spring of 2022 at the University of California Merced as part of the Software Engineering Capstone.

 The authors are as follows:
-Andy Hernandez
+Andy Hernandez,
-Austin Myhre
+Austin Myhre,
-Eric Solorio
+Eric Solorio,
-Harjot Grewal
+Harjot Grewal,
 Navroop Khangura

 Please read the corresponding README for each section for instructions on how to use this repo properly.